guyush1/gdb-static/compilation.md

 # Notes about this file - read before proceeding!

-While we have already provided the gdb/gdbserver-15 statically compiled binaries for you, some people might want to compile it without our build scripts, or compile a newer version of gdb in the future :).
+While we have already provided the gdb/gdbserver statically compiled binaries for you, some people might want to compile it without our build scripts, or compile a newer version of gdb in the future :).
-This rest of the file contains a documentation of the compilation process, in order to help you out.
+The rest of the file contains a documentation of the compilation process, in order to help you out.

 NOTE: The compilation guide describes the compilation process in order to create a minimal-working version of gdb.
 Our build-scripts also provides further capabilites to gdb, such as python and xml support, which are not documented in this file.